 4 Tips to Make Agile DevSecOps a Reality

-The intersection of Agile and DevSecOps
+The intersection of Agile & DevSecOps

-“Security, reliability, and compliance considerations are built into every agile sprint rather than being handled separately or left until the end of the development process.”McKinsey, Agile, reliable, secure, compliant IT: Fulfilling the promise of DevSecOps.
+“Security, reliability, and compliance considerations are built into every agile sprint rather than being handled separately or left until the end of the development process.” —McKinsey, Agile, reliable, secure, compliant IT: Fulfilling the promise of DevSecOps.

 DevSecOps was created to instill security at all levels of the Agile DevOps and development lifecycle.
-While ensuring security across every stage in Agile-run projects is progressive by nature, DevSecOps teams are not always run following the Agile Manifesto, with the same types of values, practices, and collaboration that is often applied to dev, or indeed DevOps, teams.
+While ensuring security across every stage in Agile-run projects is progressive by nature, DevSecOps teams are not always run following the Agile Manifesto, with the same types of values, practices, and collaboration that are often applied to dev, or indeed DevOps, teams.

 A continuous CI/CD pipeline and composable security automation means that for DevSecOps, Agile can be a natural fit if it is done right.
 Agile DevSecOps can be more than just embedding security practitioners within DevOps teams, it can be its own beast.
-Rather than applying the same Agile guidelines to DevSecOps operations as already exist within development efforts, these teams can develop their own Agile methodology, promoting security-by-design across the wider organization.
+Rather than applying the same Agile guidelines to DevSecOps operations as already exist within development efforts, these teams can develop their own Agile methodology, promoting security by design across the wider organization.
 Here’s how.

 Explore how to improve your DevSecOps orchestration and automation with ArmorCode

-With regards to collaboration efforts, Agile DevSecOps teams will require IT, security, compliance, and risk personnel to work together effectively.
+With regard to collaboration efforts, Agile DevSecOps teams will require IT, security, compliance, and risk personnel to work together effectively.
 While deep security and compliance knowledge is critical on any team, stakeholders across the other verticals, such as Solution Architects and Compliance Managers, will be essential to the mix and for their perspectives, approaches, and constraints.
 With each of these stakeholders involved, it creates a feedback loop for informing on changes and new components involved in the development and DevOps processes.

 These three areas of guidelines are as much of a must for DevSecOps Agile teams as they are for Agile developers and DevOps teams.